e-iceblue/Spire.Office-for-.NET/README.md

 Word Processing

-Spire.Office for .NET enables developers to fast generate, load, write, edit and save Word document.
+Spire.Office for .NET enables developers to fast generate, load, view, write, edit, save and print Word document.
 It can set text, paragraph and page ormatting after appending sections, paragraphs and text in document.
 Also, developers can insert image, hyperlink, table, watermark, bookmark, header/footer, comment, textbox, footnote/endnote, OLE object, barcode and edit these elements.
 What's more, developers can encrypt/decrypt ocument with password or protect Word with different protection types.

 Excel Processing